ChrisW09/citi_bike_user_prediction/README.md

 Using the Cross-Industry Standard Process of Data Mining (CRISP-DM) the New York citi bike share dataset is collected, cleaned and engineered, such that a good number of business insights are gathered, of which the following five questions are focused upon:

-* Which gender is mainly using this service?
+* Which station has highest usage?
+* What is the trip duration?
+* Which users have high trip duration?
-* Which age group has been using this service?
+* Which age group has highest usage?
-* Locations with maximum customer density.
-* Predicting future subscribers based on customers travelling on a specific route.
+* Which station has highest registered users?
-* Checking when the service is highly utitlized for a particular time of the day.
+* What time of the day is the service highly utilized?
+* Which borough has the highest service usage?

 #### 3. Data preparation

-Based on the current attributes we will be feature engineering some attributes based on the EDA.
+Considering correlation of all the variables, we have considered the trip duration,start and end station id and name, start and end station latitude and longitude, gender,year and target variable usertype.

+* We have feature engineered the trip distance based on the latitude and longitude values using the [Haversine Distance](https://en.wikipedia.org/wiki/Haversine_formula).

+* We have converted the trip duration from seconds to minutes for the purpose of EDA.

+* We have considered the 5 boroughs of New York(Manhattan, Queens, Brooklyn, Bronx and Staten Island) and feature engineered a new column based on specific latitude and longitude boundary values of the 5 boroughs.

 #### 4. Machine Learning